 Establish a communication routine: Hang a message board on site where you and the project manager can leave daily communiqués.
 Give your email address and cell phone number to subs and team leaders.

-Be kind: Offer refreshments (a little hospitality can go a long way), give praise when warranted, and resist pestering them with conversation, jokes, and questions when they are working.
+Be kind: Offer refreshments (a little hospitality can go a long way), give praise when warranted, and resist pestering them with conversation, jokes, and questions when they're working.
 They’ll work better when refreshed and allowed to concentrate on work.

-And a final tip to help keep your frustration level down while the construction is going on: plan for a Contractors will often set up a temporary kitchen or loan you a two-burner countertop as part of their remodeling services. temporary kitchen. along with the plans for your new kitchen.
-You’ll be happier (and less frustrated) if you’ve got a way to have dinner while construction is ongoing.
+And a final tip to help keep your frustration level down while the construction is going on: plan for a along with the plans for your new kitchen.
+You'll be happier (and less frustrated) if you've got a way to have dinner while construction is ongoing.